 This indicates the percentage of residents given antianxiety medications.
 These drugs are prescribed to residents experiencing depression and anxiety.

 Managing Depression Among Residents

-In Good Shepherd Hlth Care Center of Santa Monica, 4.33% of Patients
+In Good Shepherd Health Care Center, 4.64% of Patients

 This is a measure of the percentage of long-term stay residents exhibiting depressive symptoms.
 Some argue that this is a measure of quality of life.

 Appropriate Vaccine Usage

 In Good Shepherd Health Care Center, 95.44% of Patients

 This metric measures the percentage of long-term patients who were administered the flu and pneumonia vaccines.
 Respiratory viruses can be fatal for nursing home patients, making these vaccines critical to patient safety.

 Residents Maintain Autonomy